Thinkwise/docs/docs/kb/exchange.md

 GO
 ```

- Provide external acces for the created login.
+ Provide external access for the created login.

 ```sql
 USE master